 - Disease: When migrating birds gather in large flocks, a disease outbreak can be devastating.
 This can be even more detrimental when surviving birds carry the illness to either breeding grounds or densely populated winter ranges.
 In those large flocks, more birds may become infected and the overall population can be decimated.

+- Pollution.
 Pollution such as lead poisoning or oil spills is not only harmful to locally affected birds, but to migratory birds as well.
-Polluted habitats provide less food, and birds that ingest toxins during migration may continue to suffer from the poisonous effects longer after leaving the area.
+Polluted habitats provide less food, and birds that ingest toxins during migration may continue to suffer from the poisonous effects long after leaving the area.
 Furthermore, heavy pollution will reduce suitable habitat, making it more difficult for birds to complete their migration successfully.

 - Hunting: Many hunting seasons coincide with migration periods, making this perilous time even more threatening for birds.
 Illegal hunting and poaching are also a threat at this time.
 Even legitimate, experienced hunters may make mistakes and inadvertently shoot protected birds that they have misidentified in flight.

 - Inexperience.
 A bird's own inexperience with migration can be a great threat to its success and survival.
 Many juvenile birds make these long journeys without guidance from adults.
 They may not be able to complete the trip if they are unsuccessful in finding adequate food or if they stray too far from the typical migration route.
 While birders may enjoy the vagrant sightings of inexperienced juveniles during migration, straying far off course is likely a death sentence for the bird.

 How You Can Help

 The first step in helping birds migrate successfully is to understand the threats they face along the way.
 Birders who want to help migrating birds can also take a variety of simple actions to minimize those threats.

 - Create bird-friendly landscaping and preserve natural habitats for birds to rest and refuel during migration.
 This includes choosing native plants and providing water to birds as well as offering good food both naturally and through supplemental feeders.